arlowatts/justdragons/index.md

 Like many other role-playing game frameworks, SimpleDungeon games are played at a tabletop with three or more players.
 One of the players is the *Game Master*, and the rest are *player characters*.
 The Game Master is responsible for introducing the session and telling the other players what happens in the game world as the game progresses.
 The player characters, on the other hand, each role-play their own personal avatar and narrate their actions in the game world.

+> Looking for something different?
+Try a session with Game Masters working together, or go one-on-one with a friend!
+With a little creativity, anything is possible.

 ## Creating a Character

 Creating a character, whether it's a player character's avatar or a Game Master's villain, is as easy as anything else in SimpleDungeon.
 The first step, and the most important, is to define the character's motives, personality, and background.
 These decisions will inform the rest of the character creation process as well as how you role-play them in a game.
 Here are some helpful questions you can ask yourself when creating a character: